 - Dr. Gorham teaches Introductory Biology at Westchester Community Colege (SUNY) in Valhalla, New York.

 Scott C. Silver, Ph.D.
 The feeding ecology of translocated Black Howler monkeys (Alouatta pigra) in Belize.

 - Dr. Silver is Director and Curator of Animals at the Wildlife Conservation Society's Queens Zoo.

 Jianhua Le, Ph.D.
 Interactions between phytoplankton and heterotrophic bacteria in freshwater.

 - Dr. Le is a Research Scientist in Department of Microbiology and Immunology, New York Medical College.
 He is currently working on influenza virus re-assortments and antiviral peptides, and is the Scientific Manager of In Viro Dynamics, a new biotech firm.

 Patrick R. Thomas, Ph.D.
 Behavioral and physiological responses of captive Gaur (Bos gaurus) to stress.

 - Dr. Thomas is Curator of Mammals at the Bronx Zoo, part of the Wildlife Conservation Society.
 He is involved in many projects regarding the management and conservation of endangered mammals through captive breeding programs and is also involved in a variety of field projects conducted by the WCS.

-- Ms. Haddow is Education Director of the Alaska Sea Life Center, in Seward, AK, a non-profit marine science facility dedicated to understanding and maintaining the integrity of the marine ecosystem of Alaska.
+- Ms. Haddow is the Development Manager at the Alaska Sea Life Center, in Seward, AK, a non-profit marine science facility dedicated to understanding and maintaining the integrity of the marine ecosystem of Alaska.

 - Dr. Reyes is Assistant Professor of Biology at Dominican College, Orangeburg, New York.
 He teaches courses in General Biology, Botany, and Ecology.